 History of the Leibniz Institute for Contemporary History (IfZ)

 The roots of the Leibniz Institute for Contemporary History (IfZ) reach back to the years of Germany’s occupation following the Second World War.
 As early as 1947, there were efforts in the American Zone to found an “Institute for Research on National Socialist Politics”.
 The IfZ opened its doors soon thereafter in 1949 as the Deutsches Institut für Geschichte der nationalsozialistischen Zeit (“German Institute of the History of the National Socialist Era”), and was financially supported by both the federal government and the State of Bavaria beginning in 1950.
 In 1952, the institute took on its current designation as the Institut für Zeitgeschichte (“Institute for Contemporary History”).
-While the institute had chiefly been expected to be a provider of political education up to that point, its work would henceforth be “exclusively guided by academic considerations”.

 The institute took on its current legal-organizational structure in September 1961 as a public “foundation for the academic research of contemporary history”, supported by the Federal Republic of Germany, the State of Bavaria, and six other German states.
 Financing for the ongoing tasks of the institute has, since 1975, been specifically provided by the federal and state governments in accordance with German law.
 The institute was thus a member of the “Blue List” for public financing, which evolved in 1995 into the academic association of institutes known as the Wissenschaftsgemeinschaft Blaue Liste and has since developed into the Leibniz Association.
 Over its initial decades of existence, the IfZ centered its activities on research into the National Socialist dictatorship as well as its precursors and immediate consequences.
 Beginning in the 1970s, the institute’s focus expanded to include the history of the Federal Republic of Germany and the German Democratic Republic.